-1) if the <allow-cancel-private-emergency-call> element of the <ruleset> element of the MCData user profile document identified by the MCData ID and profile index of the calling user (see the MCData user profile document in 3GPP TS 24.484 [12]) is set to a value of "true", then the MCData emergency private communication cancellation request shall be considered to be an authorised request for an MCData emergency private communication cancellation; and
+1) if the <allow-cancel-private-emergency-call> element of the <actions> element of a <rule> element of the <ruleset> element of the MCData user profile document identified by the MCData ID and profile index of the calling user (see the MCData user profile document in 3GPP TS 24.484 [12]) is set to a value of "true", then the MCData emergency private communication cancellation request shall be considered to be an authorised request for an MCData emergency private communication cancellation; and

-2) if the <allow-cancel-private-emergency-call> element of the <ruleset> element of the MCData user profile document identified by the MCData ID and profile index of the calling user (see the MCData user profile document in 3GPP TS 24.484 [12]) is set to a value of "false" or not present, then the MCData emergency private communication cancellation request shall be considered to be an unauthorised request for an MCData emergency private communication cancellation.
+2) if the <allow-cancel-private-emergency-call> element of the <actions> element of a <rule> element of the <ruleset> element of the MCData user profile document identified by the MCData ID and profile index of the calling user (see the MCData user profile document in 3GPP TS 24.484 [12]) is set to a value of "false" or is not present, then the MCData emergency private communication cancellation request shall be considered to be an unauthorised request for an MCData emergency private communication cancellation.

 Editor’s Note: Whether the controlling MCData function examines the <allow-cancel-private-emergency-call> element or uses local policy to determine whether the calling user is authorised to cancel a private emergency communication is FFS.